Unearthing Cloud Computing – What, How, Benefits And Risks

 Joe Rafanelli

-Joe Rafanelli is the Director of Migration Services at Macrosoft.
+Joe Rafanelli is the Director, Technical Solutions at Macrosoft.
 In this capacity, Joe acts as the single point of contact for Macrosoft’s migration solutions.
 Additionally, he collaborates with internal technology analysts to understand requirements, work scope, and maintain relationships with clientsb to ensure satisfaction.

 Prior to joining Macrosoft in May 2017, Joe had over 25 years of experience in the Banking Industry.
 Equally, Joe focused on Account Management, Project Management, Implementation Management, and Product Development.
 Moreover, Joe is excellent at improving the client experience by driving change management projects to completion.
 Previously, Joe held the following positions in the following institutions: JPMorgan, Citigroup and Brown Brother Harriman.